-- Hire a Criminal Defense Attorney – When you’re falsely accused of a crime, you need to call a criminal defense attorney.
+- Hire a Criminal Defense Attorney – When you’re falsely accused of a crime, you need to call an Oakland criminal defense attorney.
 They will handle any questions that come your way and prevent you from self-incrimination.

 - Remain Silent – Remember, you have the right to remain silent, and anything you say can be used against you in court.
 Although you may be understandably frustrated by these charges, you must stay calm to avoid worsening the situation.

 - Gather Evidence – It’s the prosecutor’s job to prove your guilt, but you can gather evidence to discredit their claims.
 You can use things like receipts to show where you were while the alleged crime was committed.

 - Conduct a Pre-File Investigation – Your defense lawyer can conduct a pre-file investigation before the prosecutor files formal charges.
 This investigation allows your attorney to interview witnesses, perform background checks, and gather other forms of evidence that support your innocence.